 I like to think that Him indoors and I have a special brand of self-deprecating humour, acquired from living in the Midlands(!) and genetically from our Eastern European heritage, which I’ve tried to bring to the narrative.

 What advice would you give people contemplating a move to France?

 Try to retain a bolt-hole in the UK should your minds change over the years – especially those near retirement age.
 Also, be realistic: how easy will it be to get to all the commercial facilities that you need, and also how to maintain that large area of land that comes with your new house?

 Olga has a lifelong love of writing and language.
 While living in France, she researched her historical novels Lamplight and Vichyssoise from original French sources.
 Her published books with Crooked Cat have centred on three genres: crime (3rd Degree Murder), war-time history (Lamplight and Vichyssoise) and the humour, non-fiction genre (Pensioners in Paradis: French Notes from A Broad).
 She has also written for children and has a BA Hons (Open) in the Humanities.

 Pensioners in Paradis will be published on 29th August 2017 and is available for pre-order on Amazon.

 Olga is holding a Facebook launch all day on 29th August – come and join in the fun.

 You might also like

-Copyright © 2017 Life on La Lune, Olga Swan all rights reserved
+Copyright © 2017 Life on La Lune (text), Olga Swan (text and photos).
+All rights reserved